-There’s enough blame to go around.
-It was all about maximizing profits.
-Everyone from the pharmaceutical companies, to the distributors, to the doctors, to the drug cartels, to the streets — are all culpable.
-Thanks to this well-funded supply chain, it’s a short hop from a prescription for oxycontin to heroin and on to fentynal.
+I’ve you’ve ever wondered how the world has gotten to such an extreme point with opioid addiction, you’re not alone.
+With the millions of lives affected by addiction–the deaths, the destroyed families, the litigation vs. big pharma, the hundreds of millions in fines, and all the misery–why did it happen so fast and to this extent?
+There’s enough blame to go around, and at the end of the day, this crisis was all about maximizing profits.
+Everyone from the pharmaceutical companies to the distributors, the doctors, the drug cartels, and the streets are all culpable.
+Thanks to this well-funded supply chain, it’s a short hop from a prescription for oxycontin to heroin and on to fentanyl.

-But there are two other important factors that contributed to this crisis — the predominant forces that drove us to the catastrophe that we now face.
+However, there are other important factors that contributed to this crisis — the predominant forces that drove us to the drug addiction catastrophe that we now face.